ginjo/rack_warden/README.md

     layout: :'my_custom_layout.html.erb'

 You an also pass configuration settings to RackWarden through the ```use``` method of your framework.
 The params hash of ```use``` will be translated directly to RackWarden's settings.
-In addition to RackWarden's specific configuration options, you can also pass in any standard Sinatra settings.
+In addition to RackWarden's specific configuration options, you can also pass standard Sinatra settings.

 If you pass a block with the ```use``` method, the block will be evaluated in the context of the RackWarden::App class.
-Anything you do in that block is just as if you were writing code in the app class itself.
+Anything you do in that block is just as if you were writing code in the RackWarden::App class itself.
 While in the block, you also have access to the current instance of RackWarden::App.

     use RackWarden::App do |rack_warden_app_instance|
       set :somesetting, 'some_value'